Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 Taraxa’s core architecture is divided into two parts, a block directed acyclic graph (DAG) at the top and a Finalization Chain at the bottom.

 The block DAG is where blocks are proposed, validated, but not executed.
 This allows the DAG to grow quickly and decouples block inclusion from finalization and execution, a unique advantage to many stateless IoT use cases.
+The DAG layer provides the vital function of allowing for fast and fair consensus on transaction ordering and solves the blockchain tradeoff between security and fast block creation rate.

 The DAG is divided into Periods, bounded by Period Blocks that are finalized through a VRF-enabled PBFT voting process.
-This voting process is governed by sparse blocks on a separate Finalization Chain.
-Once a Period Block has been finalized, all blocks belonging between two finalized Period Blocks have deterministic ordering as defined by the GHOST [[4]](#r4) rule.
+This voting process produces a linear chain of ordering and execution commitments in the form of blocks on a separate Finalization Chain.
+Once a Period Block in the DAG has been finalized, all blocks belonging between two finalized Period Blocks have deterministic ordering.

 <br /><br />
 ### 3.3 Concurrent VM Architecture Overview